Introduction to CAP

 Anatomical pathology reporting has historically been narrative.
 However, there is a movement toward standardized descriptions using digital technology.
 In practice, CAP has promoted synoptic reporting for many years and has published protocols with required and optional data elements.

-Some of the speech recognition systems offer reporting modules where the gross templates are formatted automatically to the laboratory standards.
+Some speech recognition systems offer reporting modules where the gross templates are formatted automatically to laboratory standards.
 This allows for easier capture of discrete data in the synoptic reports.
-The software’s CAP eCC (electronic Cancer Checklists) synoptic module provides solid support to the CAP cancer reporting requirements along with the contents of the American Joint Commission on Cancer (AJCC) TMN staging system.
+The software’s CAP eCC (electronic Cancer Checklists) synoptic module provides solid support for the CAP cancer reporting requirements and the contents of the American Joint Commission on Cancer (AJCC) TMN staging system.6

 CAP Checklist Example